farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 ![Buddha statue head](/media/blog/taxila/buddha-head.webp)

-_A Buddha's bust on display in Taxila Museum.
-Likely from Kushan Period._
+_A Buddha's bust on display in Taxila Museum, likely from Kushan Period._